 Entrance into our training program is open to almost any prospective student with a desire to learn how to weld.

 A high school diploma/GED is preferred but is not necessary for individual skills training courses.
 However, you must have a valid high school diploma, GED, or academic transcripts to be eligible for the 480 Hour Combination Welder I Program or 640 Hour Combination Welder II Program.
 A copy of the valid high school diploma, GED or academic transcripts must be obtained for LWT records.
 Please note: All foreign Diplomas/Transcripts must be translated in English and certified by a National Association of Credential Evaluation Services (NACES) recognized agency or equivalent.
 Please refer to www.naces.org for a list of companies that can assist.
 The translation, evaluation and certification process must be completed prior to the enrollment and acceptance, as LWT is unable to assess equivalency of a foreign education.

 LWT will also accept a secondary school completion credential for homeschool from the state and accredited entity the homeschool credential was completed in.

-Applicants must be 18 years or older to enroll in classes, however they need to turn 18 by the last day class.
+Applicants must be at least 17 years or older to enroll in classes, however they need to turn 18 by the last day class.
 LWT will need to photocopy a government issued identification card or birth certificate to verify that the applicant will be over the age of 18 by the time of graduation.